JordanKoeller/MirageOld/BUGLIST.md

 BUGLIST 2:

-unit selection
+	unit selection DONE, I believe?
-regenerate stars does nothing
-replacing stars with those already in hand changing star mass distribution with the preferences json file click-and-drag functionality on the ImageView
+	regenerate stars does nothing DONE, I believe? replacing stars with those already in hand DONE, I believe? click-and-drag functionality on the ImageView

 	Sphinx-docs has many errors.
 May be fixed now?
 	Horizontal bars on RDDGrid in spark_impl
 	Cannot run currently with --run argument.
 	No MagMapView/MagMapController yet.
 	Memory warning system.